 - 2011 – Sea Otter Classic hosts the first Little Bellas camp outside of Vermont and adds more day camps for 10 to 14-year-olds back home in Vermont.

-- 2012 – Sabra Davison hired as Little Bellas’ first employee (part-time) and is immediately tasked with running programs nationwide.
+- 2012 – Little Bellas hires their first part-time employee and that employee is immediately tasked with running programs nationwide.
 Camps are added to nationally recognized Beti Bike Bash.

 - 2013 – Junior Mentoring program for 14 to 18-year-olds is added to the program.